+individual situation assessed to determine the risks to the person or establish their asylum needs first.
 They were all sent back to Serbia across the border fence - sometimes through the hole they had cut themselves, sometimes through service doors - without any formal procedure.
 Most of them were informed in English that they needed to wait to enter the "transit zones", if they wished to seek asylum in Hungary, and that this is the only lawful way to enter the country.
 Some of the interviewees reported that they were shown an information note in their own language, advising them of the same.
-Most of them were photographed or filmed by police.
-The doctors of MSF in Serbia treat injuries caused by Hungarian authorities on a daily basis.
-This shocking reality is evidenced by a set of video testimonies recorded by a Hungarian news portal on 24 August 2016 in English.
-A Frontex spokesperson has described the situation in an article of the French newspaper Libération on 18 September 2016 as "well-documented abuses on the Hungary-Serbia border".
-UNHCR also expressed its concerns about Hungary pushing asylum seekers back to Serbia.
-In 2017 the following reports addressing these issues were published: an HHC report published jointly with regional partners entitled "Pushed Back at the Door", the Oxfam report "A Dangerous 'game'", the MSF report "Games of violence", and the report of the fact-finding mission by Ambassador Tomáš Boček, Special Representative of the Secretary General on migration and refugees to Serbia and two transit zones in Hungary.
+Most of them were photographed or filmed by police.34 The doctors of MSF in Serbia treat injuries caused by Hungarian authorities on a daily basis.
+This shocking reality is evidenced by a set of video testimonies recorded by a Hungarian news portal on 24 August 2016 in English.35 A Frontex spokesperson has described the situation in an article of the French newspaper Libération on 18 September 2016 as "welldocumented abuses on the Hungary-Serbia border".
+36 UNHCR also expressed its concerns about Hungary pushing asylum seekers back to Serbia.37 In 2017, the following reports addressing these issues were published: a HHC report published jointly with regional partners entitled "Pushed Back at the Door", 38 the Oxfam report "A Dangerous 'game'", 39 the MSF report "Games of violence", 40 and the report of the fact-finding mission by Ambassador Tomáš Boček, Special Representative of the Secretary General on migration and refugees to Serbia and two transit zones in Hungary.
+41 The CPT published a report on their visit to Hungary in autumn 2017, which confirmed ill-treatment of migrants along the Hungarian-Serbian borders.
+Several migrants interviewed by the CPT confirmed that they had been physically mistreated by Hungarian police officers in the context of their apprehension and escorting back through the border fence.
+The CPT delegation observed the signs of the recent traumatic injuries, which, in the view of the delegation's doctor, were consistent with the allegations of mistreatment.
+42

-In light of the unprecedented number of reports about violence committed around the Hungarian-Serbian border, the HHC sent an official letter to the Police, urging investigations into the allegations already made on 14 June 2016.36 The letter referred to, among others, testimonies given by unaccompanied minor asylum seekers, who told the HHC that the Hungarian Police hit and kicked them, and used gas spray against them.
+In light of the unprecedented number of reports about violence committed around the Hungarian-Serbian border, the HHC sent an official letter to the Police, urging investigations into the allegations already made on 14 June 2016.
+The letter referred to, among others, testimonies given by unaccompanied minor asylum seekers, who told the HHC that the Hungarian Police hit and kicked them, and used gas spray against them.
 One of these children had visible injuries on his nose that he claimed were the result of an attack by a police dog released on him after he had been apprehended.
 The HHC requested that the Police launch an investigation immediately, and that steps be taken to ensure that police measures are lawful in all cases.
-On 23 June 2016, the Police responded by claiming that they "guarantee humane treatment and the insurance of fundamental human rights in all cases".
-The letter failed to address any of the reported abuses but promised to "pay particular attention" to instruct those on duty at and around the border to guarantee the lawfulness of police measures.37
+On 23 June2016, the Police responded by claiming that they "guarantee humane treatment and the insurance of fundamental human rights in all cases".
+The letter failed to address any of the reported abuses but promised to "pay particular attention" to instruct those on duty at and around the border to guarantee the lawfulness of police measures.
+The letter failed to address any of the reported abuses but promised to police measures.

-Despite the fact that as many as 56 reports on abuse committed against migrants at the border have been filed and that the prosecutor's office has launched 50 investigations, so far only one member of the police and one member of the army have been convicted (fined) in court.38
+In 2017, despite the fact that as many as 56 reports on abuse committed against migrants at the border have been filed and that the prosecutor's office has launched 50 investigations, only one member of the police and one member of the army have been convicted (fined) in court.
+45